Chapter 21 : Explanations

 The next day I was on my way to see Blake.
 I felt drained but I needed to see my brother.
-I’d seen him briefly but we haven’t had a nice big catch up.
+I’d seen him briefly but we hadn’t had a nice big catch up.

 I knocked on their door and waited.
-I was exhausted, I mean I caught a bus to get there but I still had to walk up a flight of stairs before getting an elevator.
+I was exhausted, I mean I caught a bus to get here but I still had to walk up a flight of stairs before getting an elevator.

 Pregnancy was not fun.

 The door swung open and my brother was standing there, looking very frustrated.
 “Hey, Larry,” he said, giving me a brief hug.

 “Hey, Blake,” I said tiredly.
 “Can you please explain the whole situation to me?
 I’m quite confused.”